rydmike/rydmike.github.io/blog_flutter_linting.md

 [<img src="https://rydmike.com/assets/lint_compare.png?raw=true" alt="lint_compare"/>](https://docs.google.com/spreadsheets/d/1Nc1gFjmCOMubWZD7f2E4fLhWN7LYaOE__tsA7bf2NjA)

 *PS.
-I may have made some mistakes in my first review of the settings, if you notice any, please let me know, and I will update it.*
+I may have made some mistakes in my first review of the settings, if you notice any, please let me know, and I will update it.
+You can find me on [Twitter](https://twitter.com/RydMike)*
 ---
 Page updated 28.7.2021